 - LEH priorities, including incorporation in 64 Parishes magazine, region of the state, and special audiences.

 Grant payment is awarded in two installments, 75% at time of award and 25% after project evaluation is completed and approved by LEH staff.

-Download a PDF of the Rebirth_Grant_Application.
+For reference, download a PDF of a past Rebirth_Grant_Application.

-All potential applicants should read the General Application Guidelines before submitting.
+It is strongly encouraged that potential applicants should read the General Application Guidelines before submitting.